Communion (Years & Years album)

 Communion is the debut studio album by English synth-pop trio Years & Years.
 It was released on 10 July 2015 through Polydor Records for the United Kingdom and other countries and Interscope Records for the United States only.
+The album garnered a positive reception but critics felt there was derivativeness throughout the songs.
+Communion debuted at number one in the United Kingdom and spawned six singles: "Real", "Take Shelter", "Desire", "King", "Shine" and "Eyes Shut".

 Background

 In 2014, the group signed to Polydor Records.
 In January 2015, Years & Years won the prestigious BBC Sound of 2015.
 The trio were also nominated for the Critics Choice Award for the 2015 Brit Awards.

 The album's title and release date was announced on 18 March 2015, when it was made available to pre-order on iTunes.

 Singles

 "Real" was released as the album's first single on 17 February 2014.
 Alexander said that some of the lyrics in "Real" were inspired by experiences he had with a former boyfriend: "When I met him, I was really wasted and I fell off a bin and had to go A&E because I sprained my wrist, so I put in the line, 'Broke my bones playing games with you'.
 And then I got this rash...
 That's where the line, 'I itch all night, I itch for you' comes from."

 "Take Shelter" was released as the album's second single on 18 August 2014 and peaked at number 140 on the UK Singles Chart.

 "Desire" was released on 23 November 2014 as the album's third single and peaked at number 22 on the UK Singles Chart.

 "King" was released as the album's fourth single on 27 February 2015.
 The song debuted at number one on the UK Singles Chart, with a combined sales-streaming figure of 101,000 copies, and reached number three on the Irish Singles Chart.
-Alexander has stated many times that the hit song has a much darker meaning “I was going out with a guy that was kind of a douche bag, but I still really liked him,” explains Olly.
-“I know lots of people can related to this.
-It’s a song about how it feels good to be treated badly by someone.”
+It is the group's signature song and biggest hit single to date.
+Alexander has stated many times that the hit song has a much darker meaning: "I was going out with a guy that was kind of a douche bag, but I still really liked him," explains Olly.
+"I know lots of people can related to this.
+It's a song about how it feels good to be treated badly by someone."

 "Shine" was released as the album's fifth single on 5 July 2015 and debuted at number two on the UK Singles Chart.